Updated February 26, 2015

 - Photocopy completed GIC forms and file the copies in the employee’s personnel file.

 - Give the employee a copy of the Employee Acknowledgement form and file the original Employee Acknowledgement form, and Pre-Tax Basic Life and Health Insurance Plan Form (if applicable) in the employee’s personnel file.
-If HCSA or DCAP is selected, send the form to the FSA Carrier.
+Send the Flexible Spending Account Plan Enrollment form to the FSA Carrier.
 Note: Failure to send a form to the FSA carrier will result in an employee not receiving reimbursement for an eligible HCSA and/or DCAP expense.
 Do not send any of these forms (Employee Acknowledgement, Pre-Tax or HCSA/DCAP) to the GIC.